 - advanced options like parsing, search, and indexing.

-In SHALB, we aggregate logs by means of ELK stack (stands for Elasticsearch, Logstash and Kibana).
+At SHALB, we aggregate logs by means of the ELK stack (stands for Elasticsearch, Logstash and Kibana).
 Each of the three components is a separate open-source product.
 Elasticsearch is a NoSQL searching engine designed for high-load projects.
-It is used as a searchable storage by Logstash utility that collects data from servers, filters it and loads into Elasticsearch.
+The Logstash utility that collects data from servers, uses Elasticsearch as a searchable storage where it uploads the filtered data.
 The process analytics is visualized by Kibana, which is a user interface.
-United under ELK stack, these tools bring forward an efficient solution for a variety of tasks related to logs data gathering, storing and analyzing.
+United under the ELK stack, these tools bring forward an efficient solution for a variety of tasks related to logs data gathering, storing and analyzing.